rsocket/rsocket/Protocol.md

 * __Frame Type__: (6 bits) 0x08
 * __Request N__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer representing the number of items to request.
 Value MUST be > 0.
 * __Flags__: (10 bits)
     * (__R__)esume: Indicates whether a stream should be resumable.
-This property takes effect only if the RSocket connection is resumable.
-This flag should be set only in the REQUEST_CHANNEL scenario by the Responder side.
-Otherwise, flag can be ignored.
+This property is in effect only if the RSocket connection is resumable.
+This flag should only be set by a responder in a REQUEST_CHANNEL interaction.
+Otherwise, the flag can be ignored.

 See [Flow Control: Reactive Streams Semantics](#flow-control-reactive-streams) for more information on RequestN behavior.